Getting started

 There is support for a fair amount of Rust language features, but not all (e.g., concurrency).
 Please see Limitations for a detailed list of supported features.

-Kani releases every two weeks.
+Kani releases every month.
 As part of every release, Kani will synchronize with a recent nightly release of Rust, and so is generally up-to-date with the latest Rust language features.

 If you encounter issues when using Kani, we encourage you to report them to us.